Why Your Database is Essential for Customer Retention

 Another method to consider would be producing a blog to write advice or cover topics of interest—which could be informed by the feedback you’ve collected from reviews and surveys—and so accurately tailor content for your customers.

-On top of that, you can then share your content by email and social media, and maybe even attract new leads.
+On top of that, you can then share your content by email and social media, and maybe even attract new sales leads.
 It all comes together, thanks to your database.

 Focus on customer retention to help grow your business